The Intern Model Explained

 That’s it.
 One task.
 One clear definition.
 Start at Rung 1 with full review.
 Log what happens.

 The intern model isn’t complicated.
 It’s just disciplined.
-And discipline is what separates the 5% of AI implementations that work from the 95% that don’t.
+And discipline is what separates the organizations that get real value from AI from the majority that don’t.